When was the last time you hugged a language learner?

 Polyglot events are a newly emerging trend that I've noticed over the past few years.
 These events are fuelled by language lovers discovering online communities about productivity, language learning and wanting to learn from established speakers.

 The interesting thing about these particular events is that they are often community-organised, and put together by "non-academic scholars" who want to share a love of language learning.
 Far from being competitive or uppity, these meetings are perfect for independent learners.

 The Polyglot Workshops combine instruction with coaching and community.
-There's a well-known instructor team of Olly Richards, Alex Rawlings and Richard Simcott to guide you through a the full day schedule.
+There's a well-known instructor team of Alex Rawlings, Richard Simcott, and occasionally Olly Richards, to guide you through a the full day schedule.
 Each workshop is limited to 25 places.
-The workshops are available where the boys are, and have been held in Berlin, Poznan, Warsaw, Budapest, London, Brazil), New York and Czech Republic with plans for Italy, Spain and Singapore over the next year.
+Currently there are no plans for future events, but the website does promise an online version soon.